 Spellskite and Hexproof

-Asked by Rorakdosu 1 week agoWell, i would like to know what would hapen if a Spellskite gains Hexproof by any source(for example Swiftfoot Boots)and after that you use the Spellskite ability in order to change the target an oponent's spell(for example a Doom Blade), what would happen with the spell you are trying to redirect?
+Asked by Rorakdosu 1 year agoWell, i would like to know what would hapen if a Spellskite gains Hexproof by any source(for example Swiftfoot Boots )and after that you use the Spellskite ability in order to change the target an oponent's spell(for example a Doom Blade ), what would happen with the spell you are trying to redirect?

 That's a good question.